brycon2/brycon2/README.md

 ### Biography
-I am a biomedical engineering masters graduate from the University of Florida, currently looking for work in the United States as a biomedical/healthcare modeler.
+My name is Bryce Chapman and I am a biomedical engineering masters graduate from the University of Florida, currently looking for work in the United States as a biomedical/healthcare modeler.
+I have experience in using computational and theoretical modeling of biological and physical phenomena, from fluid mechanics to drug diffusion to explosions.

 <br/>

-## Current Projects
+## Current Projects on Github
 - [In-progress] Determining potential drug effectiveness for reducing stomach acidity using a k-nearest neighbor model and a  weighted decision tree.
 Computed in Google Colab in Python.